Do you ‘sweat the small stuff’ and waste your willpower? Read this to learn how to have self control with food and improve willpower.

 Don’t worry about whether cardio or weights will burn more calories.

 The best exercise for you is the one you LOVE doing.
 So if you hate runs, what’s the bloody point, eh?!
 It’ll always feel like a struggle.

 Even if yoga or a walk doesn’t burn as many calories, if you enjoy the exercise, you’ll keep doing it more consistently, and THAT moves the dial big time.

 Take home: Find an exercise you enjoy, even if that means it’s not as intense.
 Don’t waste willpower pushing yourself into exercise you hate, because it won’t last.
 The best exercise is the exercise you enjoy, done consistently.

-LET'S GET PRACTICAL: How to get better willpower and self-control.
+LET’S GET PRACTICAL: How to have self control with food and improve willpower

 If you only have a small amount of willpower to use each day, what will you prioritise it on?

 1. Pick THREE things that you want to accomplish health-wise every day.
 Simply focus on getting those three tasks done.